The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 Live entertainment happens pretty much all day at the Shipyards Festival.
 Most years bands play on both the Shipbuilders’ Stage and the Shipyards Common Stage as well as a couple other places.
 Kid-friendly entertainers also perform at set times in the afternoon on the Family Stage.

-The schedule for each stage in 2022 is listed below.
-(Note: Times and performer details were subject to change.)
+The schedule for each stage is listed below.
+(Note: Exact details are subject to change.)

 Shipbuilders’ Square Stage

-Bands that performed on the Shipbuilders’ Stage in 2022 included the following:
+Bands performing on the Shipbuilders’ Stage in 2023 include the following:

 Shipbuilders’ Square Stage is usually in Shipbuilders’ Square where the Shipyards Night Market used to take place on Friday evenings in the summer.